-She recently uncovered that the Iowa Insurance Division is ignoring state law which would otherwise prevent convicted felons from becoming licensed bail bondsmen.
+She recently uncovered how the Iowa Insurance Division is ignoring state law which would otherwise prevent convicted felons from becoming licensed bail bondsmen.
 The results of the oversight have been deadly.

-And, she and a colleague discovered that Iowa’s largest property tax cut in history failed to deliver what it promised on both sides of the aisle.
+She and a colleague uncovered how Iowa’s largest property tax cut in history failed to deliver what it promised both sides of the aisle.

-MacKenzie spent weeks compiling enough public records to detail the affair behind the and eventual murder-suicide of a troubled ex-Des Moines cop and his secret girlfriend.
+MacKenzie spent weeks compiling records to uncover the affair behind the and eventual murder-suicide of a troubled ex-Des Moines cop and his secret girlfriend.
 The series shed light on advocate’s concerns that Iowa’s domestic abuse law fails to provide enough protections for partners in dating relationships.

 MacKenzie previously covered education and health at the Waterloo-Cedar Falls Courier, winning two investigative journalism awards for a series on mental health.
 Before that, she roamed the halls of the Iowa State Capitol covering the 2013 legislative session for the for The Associated Press.